Monduli/Creatures-of-Habbitt-Pygame/README.md

 - Menu options for Smithy and Haberdasher implemented, though the actual systems are not.
 - Intro complete (not proofread though), from MC being kicked out to Bear taking them in and going through the first dungeon, recruiting Henrietta and leaving off for free roam.
 - Classes overhauled.
 Each character has their own class while MC will be able to swap classes.
 Maybe future where other party members can as well.

-TO-DO:
-- Smithy and Haberdasher.
-Both involve using enemy drops to craft better equipment, so both basically use the same system.
-- Enemy drops that are relevant to Smithy/Haberdasher crafting requirements
-- Crawler cannot use tilesets and is currently restricted to tiny rooms.
-Attempted to fix, but did not take.
-- Less than half of the characters are implemented.
-Create classes for the remaining ones that I have assets for.
-- Voice acting system.
-Don't need actual voice clips yet, but need to framework to insert them.
-- More story once all the frameworks are in place.
-- Ranch.
-Need to speak to Ally about this

 5/3/2023
 Fixed match.py not working since player attacks would return instead of checking for dead enemies.